The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

-I’ve been reviewing super automatic espresso machines for years now and put more than 50 models through their paces.
+I’ve been reviewing fully automatic espresso machines for years now and I've put more than 50 models through their paces.
 This guide gives you an overview of brands, models and types out there, so you can decide which is the best automatic coffee machine for your home or office.

 My rating: